In this article, we will walk through the process of planning your connections and share a relatively complex example for further understanding.

 Let’s say you have many Students assigned to many Classes.
 Which one would you rather edit?
 Do you want to add Classes to each Student from the student’s record?
 If so, add your connection to the Student table.

-You can rename your connection fields to make them more descriptive.
+Tip: You can rename your connection fields to make them more descriptive.
 The origin connection between Stock Transfers and Locations Inventory can be renamed to Origin with the destination connection being renamed to Destination.

-Add Your Tables
+Adding Your Tables